Canada to deploy military personnel to Poland to support Ukrainian refugees | Law-Order

 Canada to deploy military personnel to Poland to support Ukrainian refugees

+More than half of those have gone to neighboring Poland, according to United Nations data https://data2.unhcr.org/en/situations/ukraine.
+"The prime minister (Justin Trudeau) and I have been in close touch with our counterparts in Poland, as well as with the NATO alliance writ large, and we are committing these additional resources under Operation reassurance, which is our mission in support of NATO's eastern flank," Anand told reporters.

-Canada will deploy up to 150 military personnel to Poland to support Ukrainians fleeing Russia's war and address a growing refugee crisis at Poland's border with Ukraine, Defense Minister Anita Anand said on Thursday.
+Canada will deploy up to 150 military personnel to Poland to support Ukrainians fleeing Russia's war and address a growing refugee crisis, Defense Minister Anita Anand said on Thursday.

-More than half of the over 4.5 million who have left since Russia's Feb.
-24 invasion have gone to neighbouring Poland.
+Most of those military personnel will assist with the immediate care and processing of Ukrainian refugees at reception centers across Poland, Anand said.
+"Our people will provide general support, spiritual services and limited medical care enabled by Ukrainian-speaking Canadian Armed Forces personnel," Anand told reporters.

+The Canadian Armed Forces members would also support a Polish-led task force for humanitarian assistance, and help resettle Ukrainians in Canada.
+Over 4.6 million people have fled Ukraine to neighboring countries since Russia invaded on Feb.
+24 in the biggest attack on a European state since 1945.
+More than half of those have gone to neighboring Poland, according to United Nations data https://data2.unhcr.org/en/situations/ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)